WASHINGTON — More pieces of next Monday's fiscal 2016 defense budget request are beginning to fall into place.

 Earlier in the day, Pentagon acquisition chief the Pentagon's top weapons buyer Frank Kendall told a Senate panel that there is money in the next budget for the Air Force to begin work on its 6th generation fighter

 "It will be is a program that will be initially led by DARPA," Kendall said, "but it will involve the Navy and the Air Force as well.
 And the intent is to develop prototypes for the next generation of air dominance platforms, X-Plane programs, if you will."

 The Defense Advanced Research Projects Agency (DARPA) has been working on a series of studies on 6th generation fighter technologies for the past several years, and Air Force officials have said that they expect to begin flying the next-generation jets by as early as the 2030s.
 Industry teams are also known to have started internal research and development projects on potential 6th generation technologies.

 The DARPA 6th generation fighter program has been dubbed the Air Dominance Initiative.

 In keeping with the push by Kendall and Work to increase competition for programs and get the department the best deal — and the best technology possible — he added that in order to be competitive, "the Navy and the Air Force will each have variants focused on their mission requirements.
 There'll be a technology period leading up to development of the prototypes."

-The initiative will be a key component of the Better Buying Power 3.0 plan that Kendall has championed, which seeks to find efficiencies in the technology development phase of new programs, while tapping allies to share some of the cost of prototyping and development.
+The initiative will be a key component of the Better Buying Power 3.0 plan that Kendall in particular has championed, which seeks to find efficiencies in the technology development phase of new programs, while tapping allies to share in some of the cost burdens of prototyping and development.